synapticloop/panl/README.md

 changes to the book without any changes to the codebase will be updated on the `main` branch and the `ghpages` based website will be updated.

-ANy out-of-band book updates will not be reflected in the release updates.
+ANy out-of-band book updates will not be reflected in the panl code release updates.

 # Instructions